AustralianCancerDataNetwork/auscatverse/components/PORTAINER.md

 # Portainer: Tips and Tricks

-This guide provides a quick summary of the best way to use Portainer for AusCAT related tasks such as deployment of AusCAT Docker stacks, interactively inspecting containers and rapidly updating Docker container with the latest images.
+This guide provides a quick summary of the best way to use Portainer for AusCAT related tasks such as deployment of AusCAT Docker stacks, interactively inspecting containers and rapidly updating Docker containers with the latest images.
 ## Home Page

 On the left-hand side, you can click on the `Home` button and see an overview of your environments along with vital statistics about each.